 Go in this order:

 Some people naturally have both, while some others learned it with time.
-Still, it won’t hurt to review the basics:

 - Best social skills books: the best books and resources to learn the basics

 For example, see “how to bond with people” and “how to be a leader” to get a feel for the higher levels of social skills

-- Learn to read power dynamics: this is a series of 4 articles on dominant body language, verbal expressions of power, body language of submission, and verbal expressions of submission.
+First, start with this is a series of 4 articles on dominant body language, verbal expressions of power, body language of submission, and verbal expressions of submission.
 They will help you understand social dynamics at a deeper level than most other resources

 - The fundamental strategies of power: this post details what works best for long-term success -success and power are the same-

 - Mix power with warmth: Machiavelli said that, ideally, a prince should be feared and loved at the same time.
 He was right.
 That’s why you want both power and warmth.
 Also read “value and availability“, which is the ultimate goal of mixing power and warmth.